 2. Offsite Minutes were reviewed.
 John R moved to approve, Joon seconded.
 All approved.

-2. This means there are three pools and several coaches .
-Swim a Thon fundraising, lower monthly fees, up and coming program, building an inclusive community, providing stability, leadership and excellent coaching.
+2. Expansion Possibilities It looks like there are pools and coaches who are no longer interested in being associated with KING due to the sexual abuse allegations leveled on the team’s ownership.
+This means there are three pools and several coaches looking to make a change, and we have said that we are willing to accommodate them.
+There are also some parents from KING who have similarly expressed an interest in distancing themselves from KING, and we have sat down with them to describe our team philosophy.
+We described our Swim a Thon fundraising, lower monthly fees, up and coming program, building an inclusive community, providing stability, leadership and excellent coaching.
 For CAAT families, we’ll talk about fact that the mission will not change, there will be more pool time options.
-The CAAT coaches are on board with the planned .
+The CAAT coaches are on board with the planned expansion.
 Practically speaking, we will run parallel programs for first few months.
 We will likely change the name of the team, keep the color schemes and logo.

 3. Meet Director’s Report (Laurie).
 Registration for entries close tonight.
 We have 98 teams registered thus far.
 Once we get the final swimmer count, we’ll have the timeline.
 On Thursday prelims, we need 4 timers, 1 deck marshal, and 1 head timer.
 Meet bids: not bidding on future Sectionals.
 Would like to bid on 14&U short course champs, then Nov AGI, Winter Challenge, Fall Kickoff or October Challenge, then one long course meet.